ghmon/German-Amateur-Radio-Operator-Locations/README.md

 * not all entries (a few) in the source file from the Bundesnetzagentur have addresses

-So currently you get 60000+ address locations of 69000+ call signs.
+So currently you get 60000+ address locations out of 69000+ call signs.

 The project is inspired by [CallmapGermany](https://github.com/df8oe/CallmapGermany) from Ulrich